How Do I Find A Calming Product For My Dog?

 “I recommend the ThunderShirt by ThunderWorks as the best calming jacket,” Dr. Burch said.
 “Like swaddling a baby or using a weighted blanket, a compression jacket will apply gentle and constant pressure to your dog's torso.
 The gentle pressure releases the calming hormone oxytocin and endorphins.”

 Another awesome pheromone calming option is a diffuser that releases dog pheromones.
 Put the diffuser in the room where your dog spends most of his time, such as where his bed is located, to keep him relaxed.

 “I recommend using Adaptil Calm pheromone diffusers and collars,” Dr. Burch said.
 “The pheromones used are synthetic hormones that mimic the ones produced by mother dogs to calm their young.
 Having this pheromone available for your dog to smell and stimulate the olfactory system can reduce anxiety.”

 A lot of dogs will use chewing as a form of self-soothing.
 So to avoid your pup chewing on your furniture, you can give your pup an interactive chew toy to help with his anxiety.
-This pack includes two interactive rubber chew toys.
-The toys are chamomile-scented, which helps to calm your dog’s anxiety, and they can be filled with treats or food to keep your pup engaged until he gets to the treats.
+The toy can be filled with treats or food to keep your pup engaged until he gets to the treats.